How To Retain Members As A Student Organization

-- You can assign new members to older members so they have a mentor.
+- Assign new members to older members so they have a mentor.

-- You can do new member socials so older members get to know new members.
+- Do new member socials so older members get to know new members.

-- You can create a position in your organization whose sole job it is to be a resource to new members (you get to decide how long that new member process lasts.)
+- Create a position in your organization whose sole job it is to be a resource to new members (you get to decide how long that new member process lasts.)

 Sometimes you need to do this even when you don’t have new members.
 Pairing up your members might be a good way for members to get to know people they wouldn’t normally get to know.

 Sometimes it’s much easier for someone to suggest something in an anonymous way.

 Open a suggestion box and have your officers go through those suggestions and implement things regularly.
 Not only should you implement things regularly, though, you should let your members know exactly where you got the idea you are implementing.
 If you pulled a comment from the suggestions box and decided to implement that activity, let your organization members know.
 This way, people feel like you are hearing and understanding the information they share with you.

 The organization shouldn’t be just a product of the officer team, but a product of your whole organization so you should always take what others say into consideration.